markcheunggg/Rookie_3PT_Predictor/README.md

-# Rookie_3PT_Predictor
+# NBA Rookie Season to Second Season 3P% Predictor
+## by Mark Cheung

-Predict an NBA Player's improvement in 3P% from their rookie season to their sophomore season.
+This code predicts an NBA player's increase in 3P% from their rookie season to their second season using their draft age, draft position, and college/rookie season shooting stats.
+It also lists previous NBA players who have had similar college and rookie shooting numbers to that player.